 - Harry and Ed do go for the story about Mordechai shooting himself with a .45.

 - Shirtless Scene: Sam in a towel out of the shower.

-- Dean recognizes one of the symbols in the cabin as being from a Blue Öyster Cult album.
+- Dean recognizes one of the symbols in the cabin as being the Blue Öyster Cult logo.

-- Ed Zeddmore and Harry Spengler are references to the characters Winston Zeddmore and Egon Spengler from Ghostbusters.
+- Ed Zeddmore and Harry Spengler are references to the characters Winston Zeddemore and Egon Spengler from Ghostbusters.

 - When Harry wants to turn back, Ed asks him, "Would John Edward go?"

 - When Harry and Ed see the Winchesters run out of the cabin followed by Mordechai they yell: